-Cognitive Processing Therapy (CPT) is a 12-session psychotherapy for PTSD.
+Cognitive Processing Therapy (CPT) is a 12-session evidence-based psychotherapy for PTSD.
 CPT teaches you how to evaluate and change the upsetting thoughts you have had since your trauma.
 By changing your thoughts, you can change how you feel.

 Trauma can change the way you think about yourself and the world.
 You may believe you are to blame for what happened or that the world is a dangerous place.
 These kinds of thoughts keep you stuck in your PTSD and cause you to miss out on things you used to enjoy.
 CPT teaches you a new way to handle these upsetting thoughts.
 In CPT, you will learn skills that can help you decide whether there are more helpful ways to think about your trauma.
 You will learn how to examine whether the facts support your thought or do not support your thought.
 And ultimately, you can decide whether or not it makes sense to take a new perspective.